lubieniebieski/lubieniebieski.github.com/content/posts/2023/03/urls-1.md

 ---
-title: "URLs #1: Are we going back to the earlier days of the web?"
+title: "The URLs #1: Are we going back to the earlier days of the web?"
 author: adam nowak
 date: "2023-03-11T20:05:49+01:00"
-url:
+url: /urls/1
-description:
+description: I didn't want to spend eternity on figuring out a clever name, so we start with "URLs".
+Below you will find links I collected recently.
+As bonus to these links, you can find my commentary/description / recommendation.
+Enjoy "The URLs"!

 categories:
   - urls
 tags: